skym-app/skym-downloads/README.md

 This package includes controller scripts and presets to get Skym working with your DAW.

-If your standard folders for music software are in a custom location, you will have to skip the installer and move the files to your location
+If your standard folders for music software are in a custom location, you will have to skip the installer and move the files to your location.

 ## Install